FDSRashid/Semantic-Similarity-Arabic/README.md

 # Semantic-Similarity-Arabic
 This is a Class meant for specific functionality with Arabic Large Language Models.
-The class only uses one metric for Semantic Similarity, Cosine Similarity for now, and is only meant to be used with transformers that return PyTorch objects.
+The class only uses two metric for Semantic Similarity, Cosine
+Similarity and Euclidean Distance.
+It is only meant to be used with transformers that return PyTorch objects.
 I intend on updating this to work with TensorFlow objects as well.
 Pre-processing is done using the Camel-Tools library.
 This classes uses the Faiss library for optimization of comparison for encoded sentences.
 I will update this to have detailed descriptions